GIS 101 Introduction to GIS

 3. Employ cartographic design principles to produce a meaningful map.

-4. Use existing templates or content building tools to design and build basic web-based map application.
+4. Use existing templates or content-building tools to design and build a basic web-based map application.

 8. Employ data exploration and manipulation techniques in a GIS.